folio-org/okapi-cli/README.md

 what happens if X-Okapi-Tenant is unset).

-There are 4 fundamental HTTP commands `post`, `put`, `get`, and `update` that offers general interaction with Okapi.
+There are 4 fundamental HTTP commands `post`, `put`, `get`, and `update` that offer general interaction with Okapi.

-When commands takes a <body> argument (pushed HTTP content) okapi-cli reads verbatim from the command line arg.
-However, if prefixed with `@` the remaining characters are treated as a filename and contens is read from that file.
+When commands take a `<body>` argument (pushed HTTP content) okapi-cli reads verbatim from the command-line arg.
+However, if prefixed with `@` the remaining characters are treated as a filename and contents are read from that file.

 ### Example 1: get remote modules and list them